Elnaz-Talebi/Hack-your-future-event/README.md

 - **Color Scheme**: A consistent color palette is used across backgrounds, text, and buttons, with soft tones and accent colors to match the theme of the event.
 - **Typography**: The Roboto font from Google Fonts provides a clean, modern look, with font sizes adjusted based on section context.
-- **Box Shadows and Borders**: Used on elements like the logo button and event cards for a polished, professional aesthetic.
+- **Design personalized logo**: a logo is created with CSS and HTML specific for this project.

 ---